 What is Considered a Warrant in the District of Columbia?

 A warrant in the District of Columbia is a document that comes from a judge and allows law enforcement officers to take certain actions.
-These actions may limit the rights and freedom of persons, and the warrant acts as a form of protection to the officer carrying it out.
+These actions may limit the rights and freedom of persons, and the warrant acts as a form of protection for the officer carrying it out.
 Judicial officers in the District of Columbia Courts may issue warrants where there is probable cause to do so.
 The term ‘Judicial Officer’ refers to judges of the Superior Court, District Court, or a United States commissioner or magistrate for the District of Columbia.

 A person may be issued against a person for many reasons, and the common types of warrants in the District of Columbia are arrest warrants, bench warrants, and search warrants.
 Many individuals with active warrants may get arrested and taken into custody on unrelated incidents like traffic stops.
-Where a law enforcement officer pulls a person over, the officer may run a quick search.
+When a law enforcement officer pulls a person over, the officer may run a quick search.
 If it comes up positive, the officer may arrest the individual on the spot.

 How to Find Out if You Have a Warrant in the District of Columbia?

 A person may find out information on active warrants by carrying out a District of Columbia warrant search.
-The search provides detailed information of prior and active warrants on a person.
+The search provides detailed information about prior and active warrants on a person.
 Interested persons may carry out a warrant search through any of the following media: